mylo-james/Components/src/Components/Form/README.md

   - Pass an onSubmit function as the prop `onSubmit` to the `Form` component\
     and it will run the function when the user submits

+  - Added an option to render additional children to Form if needed such as additional buttons

 ## Example

 - An example of how simple the form can look can be found [here](../../Pages/FormExample/Login/Login.js)